MotiurRahmanSany/weather-mate/README.md

 - **Favorites List**: Manage and view favorite locations for easy access to weather updates.
 - **Offline Mode**: If the app detects a lack of internet connection, it provides previously loaded weather data to keep users informed.

-## Developer 👨‍💻
+## Support 🌟

-Weather Mate was proudly developed by **[Motiur Rahman](https://www.linkedin.com/in/motiur-rahman-sany-405506272/)**.
-If you like this project, consider giving a star 🌟 to the repository and supporting the developer!
+If you like this project, consider giving a star 🌟 to the repository and supporting its development!